Are Prescription Sunglasses Worth It? A Complete Guide to Buying RX Shades

 1. Prescription: Ensure you have an up-to-date prescription from your eye doctor, including your pupillary distance (PD).
 The same prescription used for your regular glasses generally works for sunglasses.
 It's essential to provide accurate details to ensure a clear vision and comfort.

 2. UV Protection: UV protection is crucial for safeguarding your eyes from harmful rays.
-Look for lenses that offer UVA and UVB protection (UV400-rated), regardless of how dark the tint is.
+Ourlenses offer UVA and UVB protection.
 This will ensure your eyes are shielded from the sun’s harmful effects while maintaining excellent vision.

 3. Lens Type: Choose a lens type based on your specific vision needs: